skyajal/rpi4-docker/README.md

 # Raspberry Pi 4 - Docker Setup with Raspbian OS 64 bit

-Below is the steps that were used to setup docker on Raspbian OS 64 bit.
-Detailed information will be added as time permits.
+This guide contains several methods to install docker on raspbian OS 64 bit.
+This guide is not complete at this time.

+## Quick Setup
+The easiest method to install docker on raspbian OS 64 bit is to use the [conveinence script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
+After the installation is complete, add the pi user to the docker group to run docker commands directly.
+Run the command `sudo usermod -aG docker pi` then log out and log back in for the changes to take affect.
+If you do not plan to use a [user-defined bridge](https://docs.docker.com/network/bridge/) or a [macvlan](https://docs.docker.com/network/macvlan/), docker is now ready to use.

 1. Install Raspbian OS 64 bit on the desired storage of your choice.
 Once this step has been completed, here are a few things to do before moving on to the next step:
    - Run the commands `sudo apt update` and `sudo apt upgrade` to bring the OS up-to-date.
-   - Check that the timezone is set correctly by running the `date` command.
-Run `raspi-config` to set the timezone.
+   - Check that the timezone is set to youur region.
+Use the command `date` to view the current settings.
+Run `sudo raspi-config` to set the timezone for your region.
-   - Check that your locale is set to your region.
+   - Check that the locale is set to your region.
 Use the command `locale` to view the current settings.
-Run `raspi-config` to set the locale for your region.
+Run `sudo raspi-config` to set the locale for your region.
 Reboot for the changes to take affect.
 2. Configure the network settings.
 This assumes that the wireless will not be configured or it will be disabled.
 Creating or editing files will require sudo or root access.
    - ### **(Optional)** Create a bridged interface.
    This can be handy if you plan on using other services such as qemu along with docker.
 Create the file `/etc/systemd/network/br0.netdev` using the editor of your choice.
 The file should contain the following settings: